camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Possible Values</th>
     <td>
-      The name of a process variable, on which a condition should be evaluated after a change happens.
+      The name of a process variable on which a condition should be evaluated after a change happens.
     </td>
   </tr>
   <tr>